MohammadYounes/rtlcss/README.md

 RTLCSS
 ======
-RTLCSS is a framework for transforming cascading style sheets (CSS) from left-to-right (LTR) to right-to-left (RTL).
+RTL CSS is a framework for transforming cascading style sheets (CSS) from left-to-right (LTR) to right-to-left (RTL).
 > #### CSS Syntax
 > A CSS rule has two main parts: a selector, and one or more declarations :